auxmeet/gsi-brightness-fix/README.md

 brightness fix for gsi

 ## How it works:
-When phone is started succesfully this module run command `setprop persist.sys.qcom-brightness 4095`
+When phone is started succesfully this module run command:
+`setprop persist.sys.qcom-brightness 4095`

 ## I tested this module on: